www.pembrokeandmonktonhistory.org.uk

 Pembroke Museum

 The Museum sub-committee takes care of the running of the museum on the Society's behalf under the chairmanship of Ron Rees.
-We are fortunate to have such dedicated volunteers who have achieved much in developing the museum – Ron Rees, George Palmer and Roy Smith, in particular, have given so much of their time and expertise to this.
-Also to be commended is Rose Blackburn who, with her Miniaturist group, has introduced a popular addition to the collection.
+We are fortunate to have dedicated volunteers: Ron Rees, George Palmer and Roy Smith, in particular, have given so much of their time and expertise to developing the displays while Rose Blackburn and her Miniaturist group have introduced a popular addition to the collection.
+June Wilcocks and Mary Willington have taken a big hand in fundraising for the Museum with the organisation of Quiz Nights.
+And not forgetting all who organise and bake for the lovely, accompanying buffets.
 Volunteers are vital to the running of the museum and a big thank you to all concerned in giving up their time to man the museum throughout the year; a big commitment.

 1: Programme of Talks

-The Society has seen increasing interest in its annual programme of events, which on 2 occasions have seen audiences exceed 110 people.
-The events are held in Pembroke Town Hall on the first Saturday morning of the month between October and May.
+The Programme of Talks is held in Pembroke Town Hall on the first Saturday morning of the month between October and May.
 On each occasion we have a coffee morning and raffle for the first hour during which we open up the museum and Council Chamber.
-This is followed by a talk and we thank the following participants: Gareth Mills (Lady Margaret Beaufort), Andrew Shobbrook (The Excavation of the medieval burial site in Haverfordwest), Dr Robert Davies (Fifty Shades of Pembrokeshire), Phil Carradice (Witchcraft and Witch Trials) and Linda Asman (In the Footsteps of Giraldus Cambrensis).
-The programme will be completed in May with talks by Phil Lloyd in April and Terry John in May.
+This is followed by a talk and we thank the following participants: Gareth Mills (The History of the Stackpole Estate), Nathen Amin (Son of Prophesy: the Rise of Henry Tudor), Maggie Goodall (Friends of Friendless Churches and Linda Asman (St David’s Day talk).
 All are welcome to this popular event and there is no entrance fee as overheads are funded by the raffle and coffee morning.
 A big thank you to all our volunteers who provide the refreshments, organise the raffle and greet visitors to the Museum.

 • By kind permission of Mrs Glenys Brown, we put up displays in the shop window of Brown’s café to advertise the museum, events and projects we are involved in.